 Married households and single females also differ in terms of the number of children attached to them.
-Married households and single females can be childless or endowed with two children.
-These children appear either early or late in the life-cycle exogenously, and affect the resources available to households for three periods.
+They can be childless or endowed with two children.
+These children appear either early or late in the life-cycle exogenously.
+Children affect the resources available to households for three periods, and this is mitigated partially or fully by childcare subsidies.
 Children do not provide any utility.

 The life-cycle of agents is split into two parts.
-Each agent starts life as a worker and at age J_R , individuals retire and collect pension benefits until they die at age J. We assume that married households are comprised by individuals who are of the same age.
+Each agent starts life as a worker and at age $J_R$ , individuals retire and collect pension benefits until they die at age J. We assume that married households are comprised by individuals who are of the same age.
 As a result, members of a married household experience identical life-cycle dynamics.